 The Arthur Lane ’34 Award honors selfless contribution to sport and society by an undergraduate athlete.
 Awarded by the Princeton Varsity Club.

-The annual Faculty Service Award is given to up to two Princeton University faculty who in the past year have demonstrated an extraordinary commitment to service and social justice that transcends the classroom.
-We especially recognize faculty who have inspired others on campus to join their efforts and who through their service to humanity have responded to needs in the world.
+The annual Community Engagement Awards are given to Princeton University faculty, administrators and community partners who in the past year have demonstrated an extraordinary commitment to service and social justice that transcends the classroom.
+We especially recognize individuals who have inspired others on campus to join their efforts and who through their service to humanity have responded to needs in the world.
 Awarded by the Pace Center for Civic Engagement.

 The Frederick Douglass Service Award, established in 1969 at the recommendation of Carl Fields, who was assistant dean of the college, is given to a senior who has exhibited “courage, leadership, intellectual achievement and a willingness to contribute unselfishly toward a deeper understanding of the experiences of racial minorities and who, in so doing, reflects the tradition of service embodied in education at Princeton.”
 Awarded by the Office of the Dean of Undergraduate Students.